loosewheel/lwcomputers/readme.txt

 	Default: true

 Use mod on_place (bool)
-	Attempt to use mod on_place handler to place nodes.
+	Attempt to use mod on_place handler to place nodes, fallback to manual placement.
+If false always uses manual placement.
 	Default: true